CianMRoche/AstroWiki/Exoplanets/Exoplanets - Questions.md

    - Temperature of planet can in theory be observed when the planet goes behind star, should see the subtraction of a blackbody spectrum at a certain temperature

    Problems:
-   - Biased towards detecting planets close to the star
+   - Biased towards detecting planets close to the star, the chance of getting a transit along a particular line of sight is very small for a planet far away
    - Biased towards larger planets
    - Increasing sensitivity reduces effect of biases
    - Can only detect edge-on binary systems